 While there is currently no cure for OC, some options for easing symptoms include taking a warm bath or applying ice to an itchy area of skin.
 As OC can interfere with the absorption of vitamin K, which is necessary for proper blood clotting, your doctor may also recommend that you take a vitamin K supplement.

-If natural options do not work, you may consider taking medication.
 To treat prurigo, your doctor may prescribe topical emollients or steroids combined with oral antihistamines.